-Victims and claimants who meet eligibility requirements may be reimbursed for medical expenses,
+Victims and claimants who meet eligibility requirements may be reimbursed for medical expenses, loss of wages, and other unforeseen costs.

 If you or someone you know is an innocent victim of a violent crime committed in the State of Tennessee, the Criminal Injuries Compensation Fund may be a financial resource for you.

 The Criminal Injuries Compensation Fund was established as a fund of last resort to financially assist innocent victims of violent crime in Tennessee that results in personal injury.
-In the case of death, dependent relatives may be eligible for compensation.
+In the case of death, dependent family members may be eligible for compensation.
 Victims and claimants who meet eligibility requirements may be reimbursed for medical expenses, loss of wages, and other unforeseen costs related to the crime.

 The mission of the Tennessee Department of Treasury is to invest in the well-being of Tennesseans, and the Criminal Injuries Compensation Program is one way we hope to do so.
 To find out if you may be eligible for compensation, please visit our eligibility requirements below.